 - Describe the source of funds for payment of the buy-out price (e.g., insurance);

 Most important of all, no Owners Agreement is a good Owners Agreement unless it is signed by all of the owners, including persons who become owners after the Owners Agreement is originally signed.

 How good is your Owners Agreement?
 Did you just pull it off the Internet?
 Do you understand your Owners Agreement?
 If you’re not absolutely sure, we can help ensure that your Owners Agreement is as good as your beverage.
-Contact us at email@example.com to schedule a 15-minute introductory call at no charge.
+Contact us at email@example.com to schedule a consultation.

 Because we’re attorneys: This blog post is provided on an “as is” and “as available” basis as of the first date of publication.
 We disclaim any duty to update or correct any information contained in this blog post, including errors, even if we are notified about them.
 To the fullest extent permitted by law, we disclaim all representations or warranties of any kind, express or implied with respect to the information contained in this blog post, including, but not limited to, warranties of merchantability, fitness for a particular purpose, title, non-infringement, accuracy, completeness, and timeliness.
 We will not be liable for damages of any kind arising from or in connection with your use of or reliance on this blog post, including, but not limited to, direct, indirect, incidental, consequential, and punitive damages.
 You agree to use this blog post at your own risk.
 Regarding your particular circumstances, we recommend that you consult your own legal counsel–hopefully BrewerLong.